Paryushana – A Jain Festival

 Though there aren’t many, but still for me, I went through the following:

 - Those, like me, who don’t prefer going out and meeting people, it means you are away from your people.
-Though, I had my laptop (which implies Facebook) on, but I missed my people a lot.
+Though I had my laptop (which implies Facebook) on, I missed my people a lot.
 Work can be done through emails.

 - No PUPG and PES2018.